black77dragon/DragonShield/README.md

 - **Encryption**: SQLCipher (AES-256)
 - **Migrations**: `DragonShield/db/migrations`
 - **Dev Key**: Temporary; do not use for production data

+### Export Snapshot for iOS
+Use Settings → **Export to iCloud Drive…** to generate a consistent read‑only `DragonShield_YYYYMMDD_HHMM.sqlite` file.
+Import the file in the iOS app via the Files app on your iPhone.

 ## Updating the Database